-Many Americans tend to dislike their jobs, especially if they work long hours or feel under appreciated.
+Americans spend more time working than their European counterparts — but at what price?
 In the Gallup 2013 State of the American Workforce poll, just 30 percent of Americans reported being engaged and inspired at work.

 A shorter workweek

-You thought working just 9 to 5 was a dream?
-Listen to this: In 2014, Sweden embarked on an experiment, testing workers’ efficiency with a shorter overall work week — 30 hours as opposed to 40.
-They started the experiment with workers at a retirement home (lucky ducks!) using employees at another retirement home nearby as the control group.
-(I’m sure they’re thrilled about that.)
+In 2014, Sweden embarked on a similar experiment, testing workers’ efficiency with a shorter overall work week — 30 hours as opposed to 40.
+They started the experiment with workers at a retirement home using employees at another retirement home nearby as the control group.
 Swedish researchers believe that a shorter workweek will help increase worker productivity, cut down on sick time and ultimately save the country money.

 A survey conducted in September 2018 of employees from countries around the world found that the U.S. leads the way in employees working overtime.
 Globally, 72 percent of full-time employees would work four days or less a week if their salary remained the same.
 On a similar note, 45 percent of those surveyed said they believed they could finish their work in five hours if they had no interruptions.